nabhishek/customactivity_sample/README.md

+# Summary
-## C# Sample for resolving AKV enabled Linked Services JSON and fetching the actual secrets using custom code.
+### C# Sample for resolving AKV enabled Azure Data Factory's Linked Services JSON payload and fetching the actual secrets using custom code.
 Authenticating to AKV via a Certificate.
+Then deletes file/folder from the retrieved storage account.

 ### For running it on Azure Batch
 1. In code, modify the linkedServices.json accordingly with your AKV URL/ Secret name